zapata-engineering/orquestra-core/docs/guides/optimizers.rst

 Simply put, recorders are callable objects that wrap the cost function and pass through all calls.
 However, they also store the history of invocations.

-Recorder for given function is created by calling a :func:`recorder` function on it.
+Recorder for a given function is created by calling a :func:`recorder` function on it.
-This function chooses the appropriate recorder type and returns it.
+This function chooses the appropriate recorder type and returns its instance.
 Before going any further, let us check on some simple function that recorder created in this way indeed behaves as expected.